Handbook

 3. Submit schedule, on-line travel forms and liability waivers to the Club Sports Director

-1. Keep an account ledger up to date and legible (preferably on a spreadsheet or banking computer program)
+1. Keep an account ledger up to date and legible (preferably on a secure, shared spreadsheet or on-line account)

 2. Make sure that money is handled properly and deposited immediately